-CHAPTER I.- NATURE, PURPOSE AND APPROVAL OF THE TERMS OF REFERENCE
+CHAPTER I. NATURE, PURPOSE AND APPROVAL OF THE TERMS OF REFERENCE

-Article 1.- Nature and Purpose
+Article 1.
+Nature and Purpose

 - 1. In accordance with the provisions of the Articles of Association of Scottish Power Limited (the "Company"), the board of directors of the Company (the "Board of Directors", a director thereof being a "Director") has established the Audit and Compliance Committee (the "Committee"), a permanent internal body, having an advisory and consultative role, without executive functions, with powers of information, assessment and presentation of proposals to the Board of Directors within its scope of action, which shall be governed by the Articles of Association of the Company and these Terms of Reference of the Committee (the "Terms of Reference"). - 2.
-These Terms of Reference are based on the independence of the Committee and aim to develop its functions by establishing the principles of action and the internal operational regime of the Committee. - 3.
-Taking into consideration the fact that the indirect sole shareholder of the Company, Iberdrola, S.A. ("Iberdrola"), is the listed holding company and controlling entity of the multinational group of companies comprising the Iberdrola group, to which the Company belongs (the "Iberdrola Group"), these Terms of Reference also aim to establish, as the Company is a sub-holding company of the Iberdrola Group, the framework of relationships and information exchange that is to exist between the Committee, the internal audit and compliance departments of the Company, the corresponding committees and divisions or units of Iberdrola, i.e. the Iberdrola Audit and Risk Supervision Committee (the "Iberdrola Audit and Risk Supervision Committee") and, as the case may be, the corresponding committees and divisions or units of the head of business companies of the "ScottishPower Group" (being, for the purposes of these Terms of Reference, the group of companies whose controlling entity, within the meaning established by applicable law, is the Company), with the purpose of, without compromising its independence, enabling the proper exercise of its functions in accordance with the law and provisions of the Company's Governance and Sustainability System, and safekeeping in all cases of compliance with the regulations applicable to each company.
+These Terms of Reference are based on the independence of the Committee and aim to develop its functions by establishing the principles of action and the internal operational regime of the Committee, as well as its relations with the Internal Audit and Risk Department and with the Compliance Unit.
+Taking into consideration the fact that the indirect sole shareholder of the Company, "Iberdrola, S.A.", is the listed holding company and controlling entity of the multinational group of companies comprising the Iberdrola group, to which the Company belongs (the "Iberdrola Group"), these Terms of Reference also aim to establish, as the Company is a sub-holding company of the Iberdrola Group, the framework of relationships and information exchange that is to exist between the Committee and the Audit and Risk Supervision Committee of Iberdrola, S.A. (the "Iberdrola Audit and Risk Supervision Committee") and, as the case may be, any committees of the head of business companies of the "ScottishPower Group" (being, for the purposes of these Terms of Reference, the group of companies whose controlling entity, within the meaning established by applicable law, is the Company), with the purpose of, without compromising its independence, enabling the proper exercise of its functions in accordance with the law and provisions of the Company's Governance and Sustainability System, and safeguarding in all cases in the compliance with the regulations applicable to each company.

-Article 2.- Approval, Amendment and Priority
+Article 2.
+Approval, Amendment and Priority

-- 1. These Terms of Reference or any amendment of the same must be approved by way of a resolution of the Board of Directors of the Company, including upon the proposal of the chair of the Board of Directors or the Chair of the Committee. - These Terms of Reference further develop and supplement the provisions of the Articles of Association of the Company and the terms of reference of the Board of Directors applicable to the Committee.
+- 1. These Terms of Reference or any amendment of the same must be approved by way of a resolution of the Board of Directors of the Company, including upon the proposal of the chair of the Board of Directors or the Chair of the Committee. - 2.
+These Terms of Reference further develop and supplement the provisions of the Articles of Association of the Company and the terms of reference of the Board of Directors applicable to the Committee.
 In the event of any conflict, the provisions of the terms of reference of the Board of Directors shall prevail over these Terms of Reference, and in any case the Articles of Association of the Company shall prevail over the provisions of both.

-CHAPTER II.- FUNCTIONS OF THE COMMITTEE
+CHAPTER II.
+FUNCTIONS OF THE COMMITTEE

-Article 3.- Functions
+Article 3.
+Functions